sahushuvjnyandeep-png/Parity-State-Dynamics/README.md

 Proven Results: -

-We get ssome Fixed Points by plain implementation of this funtion in computer.
+We get some Fixed Points by plain implementation of this funtion in computer.
 The following integers are the fixed points:
 - 0
 - 324